movitto/rjr/README.md

     tcp, amqp, http (post), websockets, local method calls, (others coming soon)

 Note some transports require additional dependencies, see rjr.gemspec for more info.

+**Note** currently there is an issue regarding compatability with the latest json gem.
+Developers wishing to use RJR should use version 1.7.5 of lower (workaround is in progress).

 ### Intro ###
 To install rjr simply run: